repository-preservation/lcmap-tap/README.md

 # Time Series Analysis and Plotting (TAP) Tool

+***Warning:  This branch of the TAP tool is under active development and is not considered stable.
+It may contain bugs or not function at all.***
+##
 #### Abstract:

-This plotting tool is being developed to provide visualization and analysis support of LCMAP products generated with PyCCD.
-Additionally, it provides plotting of time-series ARD.
-Multi-spectral time-series models and calculated indices at a specified point (i.e. pixel) location can be plotted.
-The GUI provides customization for which components are included on the plot.
-The default setting is to include all ARD observations, PyCCD time-segment model-fits, time-segment attributes including start, end, and break dates, and datelines representing annual increments on day 1 (January 1) of each year.
+The TAP tool is being developed to provide visualization and analysis of time-series ARD and LCMAP products.
+Multi-spectral time-series models, calculated band indices, and Landsat ARD observations at a specified point (i.e. pixel) location can be plotted.
 The tool leverages [matplotlib](https://matplotlib.org/) and [Qt](https://www.qt.io/) to generate an interactive figure that contains the specified bands and indices, with each of these being drawn on its own subplot within the figure.
 Interactive capabilities of the figure